What is a Programme (or Project) Management Office?

 Guidance on setting up, and running, a PMO

 The portfolio, programme, project office (P3O) methodology sets out best practice for programme and project management offices.
-The Centre of Expertise for Programme and Project Management has established a PMO community of interest for Northern Ireland public sector practitioners.
 The Association for Project Management has a Specific Interest Group for PMO professionals.